 The goal of Genopets was to encourage physical activity through a move-to-earn model that blends fitness with blockchain gaming.
 The product aimed to deliver a seamless experience for both gamers and crypto-native users, promoting healthier lifestyles while lowering the barrier to entry into Web3.

-Visual Design, Art Direction & Production
+Art Direction & Visual World

 Project Learnings